Abdel-rahmanalaa/design_patterns/lib/behavioral_patterns/strategy_pattern/strategy_pattern.md

 # Structure
 ![Alt text](structure.png)

-1- ShoppingCart Class (Define a context class that uses the strategy) 2- PaymentStrategy abstract Class (Define a strategy interface) that has a pay method will be implemented by Concrete classes.
+1- ShoppingCart Class (Define a context class that uses the strategy).
+2- PaymentStrategy abstract Class (Define a strategy interface) that has a pay method will be implemented by Concrete classes.
 3- CreditCardStrategy is a concrete class that implements PaymentStrategy, and therefore, @override pay method in his own way and also PayPallStrategy.